norflin321/fn-lang-switcher/README.md

     make
     make install

 Create fn.py file in ~/.
-Or clone repo.
+Or clone the repository.
 ------------

     import os